 Many times when we work with a new freelancer reporting their income, we have to educate freelancers on typical deductions that are available in order to reduce the tax burden in a legitimate way.
 Here’s a spreadsheet we’ve prepared on Dropbox for being able to do this: Business Deductions.

-Some important tax tips for freelancers to also consider include:
+Some important tax tips for freelancers should also consider include:

 - Have a good accounting system in place to keep track of all expenses and income.

 - Contribute to your IRA.
 This is a really important tax tip for freelancers, as it helps fund your retirement and also qualifies as an above the line deduction.
-The amount of the deduction is equal to the maximum annual contribution amount of $6,000.
+The maximum deduction is $6,000.